simonckemper/linkml-rs/README.md

 ## 📦 Installation

-### NOTE: these crates consume depenencies for task management, event sourcing and other core services that I have not yet published publicly on Github, I will publicly release them soon
+### NOTE: these crates consume dependencies for task management, error handling, event sourcing and other core services that I have not yet published publicly on Github, I do so soon.

 Add to your `Cargo.toml`: